Tohtoolkar/EVO-Social-Calendar-App/privacy.md

 **Opting out of email marketing:** You can unsubscribe from our marketing email list at any time by clicking on the unsubscribe link in the emails that we send or by contacting us using the details provided below.
 You will then be removed from the marketing email list â€” however, we may still communicate with you, for example to send you service-related emails that are necessary for the administration and use of your account, to respond to service requests, or for other non-marketing purposes.
 To otherwise opt-out, you may:

-Access your account settings and update your preferences. file:///Users/tpholcharee/Desktop/privacy.html Page 9 of 11
+Access your account settings and update your preferences.

 ## 9. CONTROLS FOR DO-NOT-TRACK FEATURES
 Most web browsers and some mobile operating systems and mobile applications include a Do-Not-Track ("DNT") feature or setting you can activate to signal your privacy preference not to have data about your online browsing activities monitored and collected.
 At this stage no uniform technology standard for recognizing and implementing DNT signals has been finalized.
 As such, we do not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
 If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.